roundcube/roundcubemail/docs/UPGRADING.md

 4. When upgrading from version older than *1.4.0* make sure old files in configured `temp_dir` are removed.
 Since this version we use constant filename prefix and do not remove files not starting with "RCMTEMP".
+5. When upgrading from version older than *1.7.0* make sure your HTTP server points to the `public_html` directory as a document root.

 SQLite database upgrade
 -----------------------